Vladimir Cristi: Biography

-Born and raised in a noble family, Vladimir Cristi was a man who showed interest in politics and state affairs.
-As a descendant of a boyar family in Moldova, Vladimir Cristi was the nephew of Ioan Cristi, a renowned Bessarabian noble, and the son of Grigorie Cristi, who held a high position in the Russian gubernia, serving as the governor of the Oriol gubernia.
-Vladimir pursued his studies and graduated from the Faculty of Law at the University of Moscow and the Faculty of Agronomy at a university in Paris.
+Vladimir Cristi was a descendant of a boyar family in Moldavia, the nephew of Ioan Cristi, a Bessarabian noble, and the son of Grigorie Cristi, who had served as the governor of the Oriol gubernia.
+Vladimir pursued his studies and graduated from the Faculty of Law at the Moscow University and the Faculty of Agronomy at a university in Paris.
 In 1917, he served as the gubernial commissar of Bessarabia.

 He was a deputy in the "Sfatul Țării" (Council of the Country), Minister of Internal Affairs in the government of the Moldovan Democratic Republic, a deputy in the Parliament of Romania, and the Minister for Bessarabia in Nicolae Iorga's government (1931-1932).
 Vladimir Cristi also held the position of mayor of Chișinău from 1938 to 1940.
-In 1944, he sought refuge in Austria, where he held the title of Minister of Cults in the exiled Legionary government in Vienna.
+In 1944, he fled to Nazi-controlled in Austria, where he held the title of Minister of Cults in the puppet government established by the Iron Guard in Vienna.
 Vladimir Cristi was arrested by the NKVD when attempting to contact Constantin Argetoianu, a former prime minister.
-He was deported to the USSR and later held at Văcărești Prison, where he died.
+He was deported to the Soviet Union and later held at Văcărești Prison, where he died.